AlexHarry17/Fedora_Setup/README.md

 1. Copy the script into the gedit text editor.
 2. Save the script as pop.sh
 3. Navigate to the directory of the script.
-Change the permissions with the command `chmod u+x pop.sh`
-4. Run the script with `./pop.sh`
+Run `bash pop.sh` in the terminal.

 # Packages installed
 * apt-transport-https
 * Brave browser
-* Brother printer drivers
-* curl
 * deja-dup
 * gconf2
 * git-lfs
 * gnome-shell-extension-ubuntu-dock
 * gnome-tweaks
 * gparted
-* Jetbrains Toolbox
 * libappindicator1
 * libdbusmenu-gtk4
-* scribus
-* slack-desktop
-* spotify-client
 * synaptic
 * tensorman
-* thunderbird
 * xdotool

+## Optional installs:
+* Anaconda
+* Brother Printer Driver
+* Jetbrains Toolbox
+* KDE Desktop
+* Scribus
+* Slack
+* Spotify
+* Thunderbird
+* VS Code

-If KDE desktop is selected:
+## If KDE desktop is selected:
-* kde-plasma-desktop
 * plasma-applet-redshift-control
 * redshift

-If the machine has a Nvidia Graphics Card:
+## If the machine has a NVIDIA GPU:
 * system76-cuda-latest
 * system76-cudnn-\*.\*

+## If Anaconda is installed and the machine has a NVIDA GPU:
+* conda tf_gpu
+* conda tensorflow-gpu

-# Packages Removed
+# Packages Removed:
 * firefox
 * geary
 * gnome-weather